devlooped/actions-sponsor/readme.md

 # ❤️ sponsor

-A GitHub Action that labels issues and pull requests if the creator is a sponsor.
+A GitHub Action that labels issues and pull requests if the creator is a sponsor, or belongs to an organization that is.

 ## Usage